wtnwin111/interview/README.md

     56) A round road have N station, A0..AN-1, given an array D contains the distance between each neighborhood station, D1 = distance(A0-A1), D2 = distance(A1, A2), D0 = distance(AN-1, A0)
         Write code to most effective to find the shortest distance between two station Ai and Aj.
 Space O(N) most
+    57) Given a very long array, write code to find the first number which only appear once.
+[Google]
+    58) Given an array, write code to find how many increasing sub array could generated from it.
+[MS] such as: Given {1,2,3}, it could generate {1,2}, {1,3}, {2,3}, {1,2,3}, 4 increasing sub array.

 ##C5: Tree
     1) Create a binary-tree datastructure, having pre-order, in-order, and post-order traverse.